-That’s because Capital One’s transfer ratio is subpar compared with American Express Membership Rewards, Chase Ultimate Rewards and Citi ThankYou Points.
-In addition to that, Capital One also only has one domestic airline partner, JetBlue.
+That’s because Capital One does not offer any domestic airline transfer partners.
 In contrast, Amex and Chase both partner with three domestic airlines and also offer more hotel partners.

 Finally, the Capital One Venture’s flat 2X rewards rate is sure to make a lot of frequent travelers happy.
 But many other travel cards offer higher rewards rates on certain spending categories, which could allow you to maximize your rewards even more.

 As with any financial product, it’s important to compare multiple options to find the best fit for you.

 Capital One Venture Rewards Credit Card vs. Chase Sapphire Preferred® Card